qpdf/qpdf/manual/cli.rst

    used to transform files with object streams into files without object streams or vice versa.

-   In :samp:`preserve` mode, the relationship to objects and the streams that contain them is preserved from the original file.
+   In :samp:`preserve` mode, the relationship between objects and the streams that contain them is preserved from the original file.
 If the file has no object streams, qpdf will not add any.
 In :samp:`disable` mode, all objects are written as regular,